 The project will be marked out of 100.
 Your assessor will mark each stage of the project taking into account the criteria outlined.
-At the end of each stage, there will be opportunities to review your progress to help ensure that the development you are undertaking is feasible within the allocated time scale.
+You can only progress to the next stage if you have met the Minimum Evidence Requirements of the previous stage.
+At the end of each stage, there will be opportunities for remediation and re-assessment on that particular stage.
 All allocated marks will be aggregated to arrive at an overall mark for the project.
 Assessors will assign an overall grade to the candidate for this Graded Unit based on the following grade boundaries.